logo for pulau-pangkor.com

 The 8th Day of Hokkien Chinese New Year

 During the Chinese Ming Dynasty, the Hokkien (they still live in south east China (in the area of Xiamen) lost a war.
 They had to flee their villages.
-Depending on what you read the attackers were foreign troops or Han Chinese.
-However, the most persistent story is that the invaders were from closer by: the Cantonese.

 The Hokkiens fled and hid in the sugarcane fields.
 The Cantonese soldiers tried to find them for day but failed.
 After some time the Cantonese warriors grew tired of searching the fields and returned to their own areas.